-Everyday working life is limiting when it comes to developing general career skills.
-Fixed on the task at hand, with no space to reflect, we are rarely challenged in new and different ways.
+Developing general career skills can be difficult when you are stuck in an everyday working routine.
+Jumping from one task to another, with no space to reflect, we are rarely challenged in new and different ways.
 Taking a step back to travel provides a completely different environment and headspace for developing career skills that can otherwise pass you by.
 Here, we take a look at the life and career skills that travel can help you to develop, why they are important, and strategies for improving them.

-As we outline in our guide to maximising your professional development on a travel career break, taking a travel sabbatical does not guarantee you will develop these skills.
+As we outline in our guide to maximising your professional development on a travel career break, taking a travel sabbatical does not guarantee you will develop career skills.
 As with anything in life, the more you put into it, the more you are likely to get out.
-So, for each one we explore below, we suggest ways you can shape your journey to give yourself the best chance of honing that particular career skill.
+So, for each example of a career skill we explore below, we suggest ways you can shape your journey to give yourself the best chance of honing it.

 What are career skills?